crs166/CS1632_Fall2021/exercises/3/README.md

 * You can also run your Selenium tests on Eclipse using the "Run JUnit" feature, after opening the provided Eclipse project.

-Note that the script only works if you have Chrome version 94 installed on your computer (the most recent version as of today).
-If you have a different version of Chrome, you may have to update the chromedriver.exe (or chromedriver) in your respective OS folder (Windows / Mac / Linux) by downloading a new Chrome Web Driver from:
+Note that the Chrome webdriver only works if you have Chrome version 94 installed on your computer (the most recent version as of today).
+If you have a different version of Chrome, you may have to download the appropriate webdriver from:

 https://chromedriver.chromium.org/downloads

 Your Chrome version can be obtained by clicking on the vertical-3-dot menu at the top right corner of your browser, then Help > About Google Chrome.

+The Firefox webdriver should work for all recent versions of Firefox.

-If things go properly, you will see the Chrome browser pop up repeatedly for each test case, perform the actions, and close.
+If things go properly, you will see the browser pop up repeatedly for each test case, perform the actions, and close.
 In the command line, you should see "ALL TESTS PASSED", which is printed by TestRunner if there are no failures.

 There are multiple reasons why you would want to export to JUnit: